MaxwellJia/UserCenter-Demo-Frontend/README.md

 # Cam Fall User Center Demo - Frontend

 This is the **frontend project** for the **Cam Fall User Center Demo**, built with [Next.js](https://nextjs.org/), TypeScript, and [Ant Design Pro Components](https://procomponents.ant.design/).
 It provides a clean, interactive, and admin-friendly interface for user management and profile editing.
+This project has been deployed to Azure, please visit [UserCenter](https://thankful-smoke-011c73b00.1.azurestaticapps.net/)

 ![Cam Fall Logo](./public/cam_fall.png)